ttrakoolthai/recipe-server/README.md

 # Build and Run

-By default the joke database URI is `sqlite://db/recipes.db`.
+By default the `recipe` database URI is `sqlite://db/recipes.db`.
 You can override this with the `RECIPES_DB_URI` environment variable or with the `--db-uri` command-line argument.